BPenserini/BPenserini.github.io/QuaternarySlip.md

 ## <i> Under Construction... </i>

-Additional details will be provided in a manuscript that is currently in the final stages of preparation.
-A link to the manuscript will be provided once it has been peer-reviewed and accepted for publication.
+<i>A manuscript with additional project details is currently in the final stages of preparation.
+A link to the manuscript will be added to this page once it has been peer-reviewed and accepted for publication.</i>

 <i>Penserini, Brian D., Kristin D. Morell, Brian J. Yanites, et al. “Quaternary Slip along the Himalayan Crest as a Novel Driver of Drainage Capture.” (in prep).</i>